Tag Archives: caregiver

 Encourage physical activities:

 If your aging loved one is not getting adequate exercise, you should encourage them to be more active.
 Exercise helps strengthen muscles, improves balance, and helps reduce the risk of diseases such as heart disease, stroke, and diabetes.
 It also promotes healthy aging.
-Many seniors are afraid of exercising, but they need to stay active to protect their health.
+Many seniors are afraid of exercising, but they need to stay active to protect their health, as any cardiac surgeon will tell you.
 Encourage your senior loved one to keep up with their physical activity by showing them the benefits of doing so.

 Set boundaries around your caregiving relationship: